voxpupuli/puppet-icinga2/README.md

     * Parameter `password` is required now.
 * Feature `idomysql`
     * Parameter `password` is required now.
+    * Remove parameter `pki`.
+        * Puppet as key, cert or cacert source isn't supported anymore.
+        * However to use these create file resources with tag to `icinga2::config::file` and source to one of the facts icinga2_puppet_hostcert, icinga2_puppet_hostprivkey, icinga2_puppet_localcacert
     * Key and certs now are stored into the certs directory named `IdoMysqlConnection_ido-mysql` by default.
 * Feature `elasticsearch`
     * Remove parameter `pki`.